 Turn & Media/ Photo Boats, VIP Rides No Media personnel or Photographers are allowed on any pace boats or turn boats without the express permission of the Director of Race Control and the named boats captain.
-Any Media/Photo boat wishing to be placed adjacent to the race course must have the permission of the Director of Race Control, execute a liability release and will be located in a safe distance & area of the Race Course.
-No VIP rides of the Race Course may be given without permission of the Referee, Chief Starterand Director of Race Control.
+Any Media/Photo boat wishing to be placed adjacent to the racecourse must have the permission of the Director of Race Control, execute a liability release, and will be located in a safe distance & area of the racecourse.
+No VIP rides of the racecourse may be given without permission of the Referee, Chief Starter and Director of Race Control.
 Advanced Notification on all the above is required.

-D. Starting Procedures:
+3.4 Starting Procedures:

-1. Pace Lap / Flying Starts:
+3.4.1 Pace Lap / Flying Starts:

-- a Boats shall be led from the wet pits or a designated holding area to the race course by one or more pace boats flying a single yellow flag. - b.
+- a.
+Boats shall be led from the wet pits or a designated holding area to the racecourse by one or more pace boats flying a single yellow flag. - b.
 Boats from one or more classes may be grouped together for a start or classes may be instructed at the drivers meeting to follow a designated pace boat for their individual start. - c.
-The pace boat(s) will lead the boats around the course at approximately 50-60 mph for one lap.
-Just before the pace boat reaches the pre-determined starting chute, the pace boat will slow to a maximum speed of 40 mph and the boats will line up side by side in a straight line a minimum of 300' behind the pace boat. - d When the boats are lined up in proper order and the starting line is straight, the pace boat will simultaneously change the flag from yellow to green and racing shall commence.
+The pace boat(s) will may lead the boats around the course at approximately 50-60 mph for one lap.
+Just before the pace boat reaches the pre-determined starting chute, the pace boat will slow to a maximum speed of 40 mph and the boats will line up, side by side in a straight line a minimum of 300' behind the pace boat. - d.
+When the boats are lined up in proper order and the starting line is straight, the pace boat will simultaneously change the flag from yellow to green and racing shall commence.
 Note: All boats registered for the race must be in line for the start.
-The starter must make sure that no boat(s) is/are behind the starting line-up unless they are making a "rookie start". - e Starting order for each race of the season and the first race at the World Championships shall be determined by lottery. - f If at any time during the starting procedure a red flag is raised, the start has been aborted and all boats are to slow to an idle immediately.
-Boats should monitor VHF Channel 78A for further instructions. - g Rookie drivers and/or throttlemen must start 100 feet and in the outside lane behind the field in their start.
+The starter must make sure that no boat(s) is/are behind the starting line-up unless they are making a "rookie start." - e.
+Starting order (Lanes) for each race of the season and the first race at the World Championships shall be determined by lottery.
+These lanes are to be maintained through the completion of turn one.
+The referee may, depending upon course design, instruct drivers to maintain those lanes through turn two as well.
+Under no circumstances at any point during the race may a race boat impede the boat or boats to the inside or enter an inner lane without at least a two-boat length overlap.
+An aerial camera (helicopter or drone) must be in place at the first turn for any race with 5 or more starters to record lane discipline.
+Any driver, violating this rule will receive a 1 lap penalty.
+Secondary buoys may be used for larger fleets to assure separation where needed.
+For starting lane violation penalties, see Section IV Rule 2.3.1 - f.
+If at any time during the starting procedure a red flag is raised, the start has been aborted and all boats are too slow to an idle immediately.
+Boats should monitor VHF Channel 78A for further instructions. - g.
+Rookie drivers and/or throttlemen must start 100 feet and in the outside lane behind the field in their start.
 A rookie driver or throttleman is defined as a new driver or throttleman or any driver or throttleman that has not competed in an offshore race sanctioned by a recognized sanctioning body during the last 5 years.
 The Referee shall be the sole determinate as to whether or not the rookie driver or throttleman shall be cleared to start with their class at the next event or start 100 feet and in the outside lane behind the field again.